FelixLundt/FelixLundt/README.md

 - 🧠👣 I’m currently analyzing neural data from mice and building models to describe them.
 - 🧠🌀 I'm also currently building models to describe memory consolidation, and analyze data to validate them.
 - 👨‍🏫🤖 I’m teaching Python courses on software carpentry and building agents playing games.
-- 🚲🏙️☕ I'm passionate about car-free cities, sustainability and coffee.
+- 🚲🏙️☕ I'm passionate about cities built for people instead of cars, sustainability and coffee.